Aiman Ismail

 }

-If you have a shared relabel pipeline that processes metrics from multiple sources (e.g., cAdvisor, DCGM exporter), make sure to scope the labeldrop to only node_exporter metrics. cAdvisor uses a cpu label on container_cpu_* metrics too, and dropping it there would break container-level CPU queries.
+If you have a shared relabel pipeline processing multiple sources (e.g., cAdvisor, DCGM exporter), scope the labeldrop to node_exporter only. cAdvisor uses a cpu label on container_cpu_* metrics too.

 Impact